gupsydaisys/website-for-company-name/README.md

 - pyenchant

 To do:
-- Add probablistic weighting
-- For each website output, say how confident I am about it being a match
+- For each website output, say how confident I am about it being a match using training data (*need to get training data)
 - Convert from company websites to company names